 In an emergency, it may be necessary to evacuate students from a school.
 An evacuation is a functional response taken to move students and staff from one place to another quickly.
 The primary objective of an evacuation is to ensure that all staff, students, and visitors can quickly move away from the threat.
 Evacuation examples include responding to fire, bomb threat, after an earthquake, or internal gas leak.

 Principals must prepare an evacuation plan for their school and carry out a practical evacuation exercise at least once a year.
-The needs for each school will be different, no common plan can be used to prepare all schools.
-Principals are encouraged to collaborate with local fire and law enforcement when making plans to evacuate your school.
+The needs for each school will be different; no common plan can be used to prepare all schools.
+Principals are encouraged to collaborate with local fire and law enforcement when making plans to evacuate their schools.

 In preparing for possible evacuations, principals should identify three types of evacuation locations:

-On-site evacuation location within the school (auditorium, gym, cafeteria, etc.);
+On-site evacuation locations within the school (auditorium, gym, cafeteria, etc.);

-On-site evacuation location outside of the building (playground, football field, parking lot, etc.);
+On-site evacuation locations outside of the building (playground, football field, parking lot, etc.);

-Off-site evacuation location to a separate facility, as well as a possible alternate location.
+Off-site evacuation locations at a separate facility, as well as a possible alternate location.

 When planning for an evacuation, principals should consider: